As eviction ban stretches on, so does uncertainty and rent debt

 To cover necessities like gasoline, car insurance, phone and electricity bills, Salazar said he sold a car and other household goods, created a GoFundMe account and has received help from local aid organizations, food banks and friends.
 Still, he said his credit-card bill has grown and he and his partner have sometimes gone hungry.

 He hopes that the state Department of Labor and Industries will restore his payments and authorize additional surgeries so that he can recover and return to work.
-In the near term, though, he doesn’t have a plan for paying the rent he owes since December — and he knows others in similar circumstances.
+In the near term, though, he doesn’t have a plan for paying the rent he owes since December — and he knows others are in similar circumstances.

 “I’d like them to continue postponing it,” he said of lifting the moratorium.